sdmp/sdmp.github.io/docs/journal/index.md

 ## Connection node journal status

 For the purposes of synchronization, each node must maintain knowledge of each connection's nodes.
-This is done by maintaining a list which contains the most recent journal line number for every node of every connection.
+This is done by maintaining a list which contains the most recent journal line identifier for every node of every connection.

 The node will periodically connect to each known node and [request](../communication/) that